tyhilde/StreamHelper/readme.md

 1a.
 Update utils.test.js
 1b.
 Update index.js (handlers) to utilize async
 1c.
 Update all-the-tests.js if applicable
+1d.
+Better error handling for all functions
+1dd.
+If API call fails, need to handle err, or if invalid data returned
 2. Finish implementing the helix subscriber endpoint
 3. How to update the account linking and get users to reauth (forcibly) rather than, option, if they dont update they wont get the new subscriber endpoint